Right up there with eating a steak when you're visiting Kansas is treating yourself to a good burger when in Wichita, the Heart of the Country.

 The Hill Bar & Grill

-The Hill’s memorable Shack-Out Burger starts with two 1/4lb. beef patties and is layered with double the American cheese, lettuce, tomato, red onion and special sauce on a potato roll.
+After finding murals in the Douglas Design District, head over to The Hill Bar and Grill to fill up on good food and a wide selection of craft beers.
+Sure to please, their memorable Shack-Out Smash starts with your choice of single, double or triple smashed beef patties and is layered with American cheese, lettuce, tomato, red onion and special sauce on a potato roll.

 Hurricane Sports Grill